gavinliu4011/cinema/projection/README.md

-# Ticketing Service
+# projection Service

-This is the Ticketing service
+This is the projection service

 Generated with

 ```
-micro new cinema/ticketing --namespace=com.cinema --type=srv
+micro new cinema/projection --namespace=com.cinema --type=srv
 ```

 ## Getting Started